 4. Ensure that your student meets the student athlete expectations listed above.

 Crew Service Commitment - Families of rowers must fulfill a minimum of one (1) service activity for the Club per rower over the course of the season.
 Examples include cooking pasta or preparing sauce for a Friday night team dinner with supplies provided by the Club, cleaning up after a pasta dinner, assisting with erg rentals or with sales of Spirit Wear, assisting a fundraising campaign, serving a work day at the Oakton boathouse or serving a shift at the hospitality tent on regatta day, or a host of other activities necessary to keep Crew running smoothly.
-If you are unable to fulfill a shift you have signed up to cover, you must find a replacement and notify the Volunteer VP of the change.
-Parents acknowledge that a financial penalty may be assessed at the end of the season if service requirements have not been met.
+If you are unable to fulfill a shift you have signed up to cover, you must find a replacement and notify the Volunteer & Hospitality VPs of the change.

 VASRA Service Commitment - All families must fulfill a minimum of one (1) VASRA service shift per rower.
 This means one shift over the course of the season, not one for each regatta, although families are encouraged to sign up for more than one shift.
 Service options include working in a concession stand or selling t-shirts, sweeping docks and directing teams with boats, driving launches for coaches or refs, starting line or parking lot assistance, or VASRA-required work days in the fall and spring.
 If you are unable to fulfill a role you have signed up to serve, you must find a replacement and notify the Volunteer VP of your change in plans.
 VASRA assesses financial penalties to the Club if volunteers do not fulfill roles.
 Should a penalty be assessed, or if the Club must find a replacement for you on short notice, parents agree to financially reimburse the Club for time and penalties.